openframeworks/ofSite/_documentation/utils/ofUtils_functions.markdown

   * %Z - time zone differential in RFC format (GMT or +NNNN)
   * %% - percent sign

 Parameters:
 timestampFormat The formatting pattern.

 Returns: the formatted timestamp as a string.

-warning:an invalid timestampFormat may crash windows apps.
+Warning: an invalid timestampFormat may crash windows apps.